Gula-Riwi/MeetLines-Users/README.md

 # MeetLines

-A microservices-based meeting room booking platform built with Spring Boot.
+A microservices-based meeting room booking platform built with Spring Boot and secured with Keycloak OAuth2.

 ## 🚀 Quick Start